Blackdown Hills

-The Blackdown Hills, or Blackdowns, are a range of hills along the Somerset-Devon border in south-western England.
+The Blackdown Hills, or Blackdowns, are a range of hills along the Somerset–Devon border in south-western England.
 The plateau is dominated by hard chert bands of Upper Greensand with some remnants of chalk, and is cut through by river valleys.

 The Blackdown Hills were designated in 1991 as an Area of Outstanding Natural Beauty (AONB).
 In November 2023, AONBs became National Landscapes.
 The hills support an extensive range of wildlife leading to the designation of 16 Sites of Special Scientific Interest (SSSIs).

 There is evidence of human occupation since the Iron Age.
 Fortifications include the remains of ancient hill forts, Norman motte-and-bailey castles and Second World War airfields.
 There are also religious buildings such as Dunkeswell Abbey and village churches.
-The hills are crossed by a network of minor roads with major transport routes including the M5 motorway running around the periphery.
+The hills are crossed by a network of minor roads, and major transport routes including the M5 motorway run around the periphery.

 Natural region

-The Blackdowns form a natural region that has been designated as a national character area - No. 147 - by Natural England, the public body responsible for England's natural environment.
+The Blackdowns form a natural region that has been designated as a national character area – No. 147 – by Natural England, the public body responsible for England's natural environment.
 Neighbouring natural regions are: the Devon Redlands to the west, the Vale of Taunton and Quantock Fringes to the north, the Mid Somerset Hills to the northeast, the Yeovil Scarplands to the east and the Marshwood and Powerstock Vales to the southeast.